 Frame size (sometimes called buffer size or block size) should be matched in the host DAW and SPAT Revolution.
 A red message would identify a different frame rate the host DAW.
 Simply double-clicking on smp/f message in error will automatically change you SPAT block size setup to match the incoming audio.

 If the audio processing is too demanding for your computer at the current block size and sample rate, you may also experience dropouts and sync problems due to CPU overload.

 If you are experiencing lost sync when using Local Audio:

-When dealing with SPAT SEND and RETURN, you do not need to have an hardware device configured in the preference.
-In this case, SPAT Revolution will automatically adapt it’s sample rate and synchronize to the incoming software audio I/O.
+When dealing with SPAT Send and Return, you do not need to have a hardware device configured in the preference.
+In this case, SPAT Revolution will automatically adapt its sampling rate and synchronize to the incoming software audio I/O.

 Sync issues encountered in SPAT Revolution when using the Local Audio Path workflow can often be fixed when following some guidelines for routing order inside the DAW.
 Thanks to the various DAW templates, this is done for the users.

 To work properly, the SEND plug-ins instances must be processed by the DAW before the RETURN plug-in instances.
 To force the DAW to process this way, each track with SEND plug-in inserted must be routed (directly or indirectly) to the tracks hosting a RETURN plug-in, using DAW internal routing.

 Following are four examples of recommended practice with DAW routing, which should cover the main use cases.
 If your problems persist even after implementing these suggestions, don’t hesitate to drop us a line at FLUX:: support.